Skip to content

 Walls

-As you look at the walls, you are trying to decide if you will need to paint the entire interior.
-Almost every house I have bought needs the interior painted, but there are a few exceptions.
+As you look at the walls, you are trying to decide if you must paint the entire interior.
+Almost every house I have bought needs a fresh coat of paint, but there are a few exceptions.
 Also, look for holes in the wall or other drywall problems that need remedy.
-For the walls, you want to end up with one number to include all wall prep and painting, not an entry for each room.
+For the walls, you want to end up with one number to include all wall prep and fresh paint, not an entry for each room.

 Flooring

 During your quick walkthrough, inspect the flooring.
-Is the carpet worn?
-Is hardwood missing?
+Does the carpet have signs of wear?
+Are hardwood floors damaged?
 After you’ve walked the house, you will know if you need to replace all the flooring, just a few rooms, or if a professional cleaning is all that is required.
 Add your estimated cost to your running total.

 Slowly Walk Through the House Again